-In the absence of a designated Floodplain Administrator, the Floodplain Administrator duties are to be fulfilled by the Town Manager.
+In the absence of a designated Floodplain Administrator, the Floodplain Administrator duties are to be fulfilled by the Chair of the Newfane Planning Commission.

-B. Duties and Responsibilities of the Zoning Administrator
+B. Duties and Responsibilities of the Floodplain/Zoning Administrator

 - 1. The Zoning Administrator shall issue a Permit only after it has been determined that the proposed work to be undertaken will be in conformance with the requirements of this and all other applicable local codes and bylaws.
-Within 30 days after a local land use permit has been issued or within 30 days of the issuance of any notice of violation, the ZA shall: - a.
+Within 30 days after a local land use permit has been issued or within 30 days of the issuance of any notice of violation, the FA shall: - a.
 Deliver the original or a legible copy of the permit, or notice of permit, and any approvals to the town clerk for recording in the land records as provided in 24 VSA, § 1154(a), and § 4449; - b.
 File a copy of the permit and any approvals in the town office in a location where all town land use permits shall be kept; and, - c.
-The ZA may charge the applicant for the cost of the recording fees as required by law. - 2.
+The FA may charge the applicant for the cost of the recording fees as required by law. - 2.
 Prior to the issuance of any permit, the Zoning Administrator shall inform any person applying for a permit or authorization that the person should contact the regional permit specialist employed by the Agency of Natural Resources in order to assure timely action on any other related state or federal permits; nevertheless, the applicant retains the obligation to identify, apply for, and obtain relevant state and federal permits.
-The applicant shall provide the Zoning Administrator with a copy of the Project Review Sheet issued by the regional permit specialist for awareness of what other permits are required. - a.
+The applicant shall provide the Zoning Administrator with a copy of the ANR Permit Navigator Sheet for awareness of what other permits are required. - a.
 Per 24 VSA § 4424, a permit for development outside of the SFHA may be issued only following receipt of comments from the Vermont Agency of Natural Resources, or the expiration of 30 days from the date the application was mailed to the Agency, whichever is sooner.
 The Development Review Board should consider comments from the NFIP Coordinator at ANR. - b.
 For development within the FEMA Identified SFHA, no permit shall be issued until all other necessary government permits required by state and federal laws have been obtained.
+Additionally, a permit can be issued only following receipt of comments from the Vermont Agency of Natural Resources, or the expiration of 30 days from the date the application was mailed to the Agency, whichever is sooner. - 3.
+Within three days following the issuance of a permit, the ZA shall: - a.
+Deliver a copy of the permit to the Listers of the town; and